pauljz/autoabbr/README.md

 The options parameter lets you customise things a bit.

 	{
-        'defEl': 'abbr',              // The element to use around definitions.
+		'defTag': 'abbr',             // The element to use around definitions.
 		'attrKey': 'data-definition', // The attribute name to use for the word's key.
 Empty string to omit.
 		'attrDef': 'title',           // The attribute name to use for the word's definition.
 Empty string to omit.
 		'addClass': 'definition',     // A class to attach to your definition elements.
 Empty string to omit.
 		'includeWord': 'true'         // Whether or not to include the word itself in the definition attr, format 'word: definition'
 		'onComplete': function(){...} // A callback function to run when adding words is complete. e.g. for attaching a toolTip library
 	}